Indomethacin for Slowing Preterm Labor

 Indomethacin can be effective in delaying preterm labor.1 More research is needed before its harms and benefits are fully known.

 Indomethacin appears to have fewer side effects on the mother but potentially more serious effects on the fetus than other tocolytic medicines used to treat preterm labor.
-But fetal side effects are very unlikely when treatment lasts fewer than 7 days.
+But fetal side effects are very unlikely when treatment lasts less than 7 days.
 Indomethacin may cause:

 - A fetus's kidneys to produce abnormally low amounts of urine, resulting in a decrease in the amount of amniotic fluid (oligohydramnios).